TanStack/table/docs/api/features/filters.md

 #### Filter Meta

 Filtering data can often expose additional information about the data that can be used to aid other future operations on the same data.
-A good exmaple of this concept is a ranking-system like that of [`match-sorter`](https://github.com/kentcdodds/match-sorter) that simutaneously ranks, filters and sorts data.
-While utilities like `match-sorter` make a lot of sense for single-dimensional filter+sort tasks, the decoupled filtering/sorting architecture of building a table makes them very difficult and unperformant to use.
+A good exmaple of this concept is a ranking-system like that of [`match-sorter`](https://github.com/kentcdodds/match-sorter) that simultaneously ranks, filters and sorts data.
+While utilities like `match-sorter` make a lot of sense for single-dimensional filter+sort tasks, the decoupled filtering/sorting architecture of building a table makes them very difficult and slow to use.

 To make a ranking/filtering/sorting system work with tables, `filterFn`s can optionally mark results with a **filter meta** value that can be used later to sort/group/etc the data to your liking.
 This is done by calling the `addMeta` function supplied to your custom `filterFn`.